 Confusion between software publishers and IT services companies is extremely common in our industry.
 And yet, differentiating between them is key.
 Close ties have obviously been formed between the two types of company over time, and it is not uncommon now for an IT services company to become a software publisher.
 However, despite similarities, the way of working and the resulting daily tasks are fundamentally different depending on which field you are in as it evolves.

 IT services companies, for example, favor a customer-centric approach; namely, collaborating closely with clients to develop a coherent response to their initial request.
 Of course, their offering is based on being able to develop specific solutions, but also on integrating pre-existing products.
 The scope of activity for the most versatile players ranges from the support of consulting services upstream of computer programming to managing hosting and infrastructure.
-In contrast, software publishers, such as Sopra Banking Software, are focused more on developing and selling proprietary products and responding to market challenges.
+In contrast, software publishers, such as SBS (ex-Sopra Banking Software), are focused more on developing and selling proprietary products and responding to market challenges.
 Their implementation involves the delivery of “package” software to different clients, equipped with customization capabilities in order to meet the expectations of each client.

 However, the positioning of software publishers is more complex since it needs to address the largest players in the market to be able to build a dedicated solution, based on software or components, guaranteeing accelerated implementation, and scalability over time.
 Furthermore, the trend of being able to offer varying solution models where the product is obscured with preference given to the service is now fast accelerating.
 In markets such as banking or financial services, the publisher must choose between partnering with other professionals or gradually transforming itself into a software publisher/provider.